ising-model/ising-model-python/README.md

 - [x] Multiprocessing supported

 > [!Warning]
 > Experiments for a large scale 3D-lattice Ising model consume *a lot of* energy and time.
-We strongly recommend you to steal a server with decent multi-core CPUs.
+We strongly recommend you to use a server with decent multi-core CPUs.

 ## Result